Ferdinand VI

-Ferdinand VI (Fernando; 23 September 1713 – 10 August 1759), called the Learned (el Prudente) and the Just (el Justo), was King of Spain from 9 July 1746 until his death.
+Ferdinand VI (Fernando; 23 September 1713 – 10 August 1759), called the Learned (el Prudente) and the Just (el Justo), was King of Spain from 9 July 1746 until his death in 1759.
 He was the third ruler of the Spanish Bourbon dynasty.
-He was the son of the previous monarch, Philip V, and his first wife Maria Luisa of Savoy.
+He was the son of King Philip V and Queen Maria Luisa.

-Ferdinand VI's reign proved peaceful, as he avoided involving Spain in any European conflicts.
+Ferdinand succeeded his father upon the latter's death in 1746.
+In 1749, he authorized a general imprisonment of the Roma (Gypsy) population, resulting in the genocide and imprisonment of 9,000.
+Abroad, his reign proved peaceful as he successfully avoided involving Spain in any European conflicts.
 Moderate changes to Spain were initiated under the king, including reforms of taxation, advance commerce, and the Spanish navy, as well as a ban on freemasonry.
-However, the last years of Ferdinand's reign were marked by mental instability, much like his direct predecessor Philip V. Upon his death, Ferdinand was succeeded by his half-brother, Charles III.
+However, the last years of Ferdinand's reign were marked by mental instability, much like his direct predecessor Philip V. Upon his death, Ferdinand was succeeded by his younger half-brother, Charles III.

 Early life

-Born at the Royal Alcázar of Madrid, Ferdinand endured a lonely childhood.
-His stepmother, the domineering Elisabeth Farnese, had no affection except for her own children, and looked upon Ferdinand as an obstacle to their fortunes.
+Born at the Royal Alcázar of Madrid, Ferdinand was the last of the four sons that Philip V had in his first marriage to Maria Luisa of Savoy.
+The young infante endured a sad and lonely childhood.
+When he was just five months old, his mother died from tuberculosis, and seven months later, his father remarried the ambitious and domineering Elisabeth Farnese, who had no affection except for her own children, and looked upon Ferdinand and her other stepsons as an obstacle to their fortunes.
 The hypochondria of his father left Elisabeth mistress of the palace.

+Philip, the second oldest of his three brothers, only lived for two weeks, dying before Ferdinand was born, while Philip Peter died at the age of 7, when Ferdinand was six years old.
+At the age of 10, Ferdinand became Prince of Asturias after his oldest brother, Louis, died of smallpox at the age of 17, after only seven months as King following the abdication of their father.
+But on Elizabeth's insistence, Philip returned to the throne.
+However, due to Philip V's declined mental condition, Elizabeth was the more proactive of the two.

+Ferdinand, along with his brothers, the infantes, was tutored by the noble Giovanni Antonio Medrano.
 Ferdinand was by temperament melancholic, shy and distrustful of his own abilities.
 When complimented on his shooting, he replied, "It would be hard if there were not something I could do."
 Shooting and music were his only pleasures, and he was the generous patron of the famous singer Farinelli, whose voice soothed his melancholy.

 Marriage

-Ferdinand was married in 1729 to Infanta Barbara of Portugal, daughter of John V of Portugal and Maria Anna of Austria.
+Ferdinand was married on January 20, 1729, to Infanta Barbara of Portugal, daughter of John V of Portugal and Maria Anna of Austria.
+He was sixteen and she was eighteen.
+The couple had no children.